Old-Fashioned Oatmeal Molasses Brown Bread || Nova Scotia Brown Bread

 Oatmeal molasses brown bread is a delicious and flavourful bread.
 This vintage bread was popular on the East Coast.
+As this original recipe is for Nova Scotia brown bread.
 It is often served with a generous helping of butter and baked beans or with just about anything you could want to use bread for!

-Now molasses bread can be found all over.
-It’s popularity, due to simplicity and unique flavour, has made it’s way to most parts of Canada, and perhaps even your country too!
+Now, molasses bread can be found all over.
+It’s popularity, due to simplicity and unique flavour, has made it’s way to most parts of Canada, and versions of it in many other countries too!

 The Molasses